 He raves about a wine from the ancient city Byblos in today's Lebanon: "I love the shady rock and the Biblinerwein, a piece of cheese and goat's milk and some meat".
-He also reports one sweet wine from the island Cyprus made from sweet, sun-dried grapes.
-This was the "Nama", the forerunner of today's famous Commandaria, About the ideal time of reading for this wine, he writes: "When Orion and the star of the dog (Sirius) move into the center of the firmament, then cut off the grapes and place them in the sun for ten days and nights".
-That could well be considered as a guide to making sweet wine rosinierten Grapes à la Trockenbeerenauslese interpret.
+He tells of one sweet wine from the island Cyprus made from sweet, sun-dried grapes.
+This was the "Nama", the forerunner of today Commandaria, About the ideal time of the harvest for this wine he writes: "When Orion and the star of the dog (Sirius) move into the center of the firmament, then cut off the grapes and place them in the sun for ten days and nights".
+That could be considered as a guide to making sweet wine rosinierten Grapes à la Trockenbeerenauslese interpret.
 The picture created by Gustave Moreau in 1891 shows Hesiod with a muse.